junwei99/browser-automation-chrome-extension/README.md

 # Browser Automation Chrome Extension

-Chrome extension to inject scripts, primarily meant for developers to use to automate their daily browser tasks.
+Chrome extension to inject scripts, primarily meant for developers to automate their daily browser tasks.

 ## How to use